Best Door and Window Sensors of 2024

 GE even sells a Deluxe Wireless Door Alarm with a programmable four-digit keypad that prevents intruders from disabling or turning them off.
 But it isn't as affordable as the base version.

-Overall, we like GE Personal Security's simplicity for folks that don't want a mobile app or smart home controls.
-It's even a great supplement to pricier smart sensors so you can place those on high-priority doors and windows while using the GE almost anywhere else.
+Overall, we like GE Personal Security's simplicity for folks who don't want a mobile app or smart home controls.
+It's even a great supplement to pricier smart sensors, so you can place those on high-priority doors and windows while using the GE almost anywhere else.

 Where can I put my contact sensor?